Dangerous Driver Banned and Car Destroyed After Reckless Pursuit in Kent

-The driver was arrested and later charged with dangerous driving, failing to stop and using a motor vehicle on a road in a condition likely to cause danger or injury.
-At Maidstone Crown Court on Tuesday 4 July 2023, the 24-year-old from Essex was handed a 10-month suspended sentence, disqualified from driving for a year and the vehicle is to be destroyed.
+The 24-year-old Essex man was arrested and charged with dangerous driving, failing to stop, and driving in a condition likely to cause injury.
+On 4 July at Maidstone Crown Court, he received a 10-month suspended sentence, lost his driving licence for a year, and was told his vehicle will be destroyed.

-PC Daniel Goodman said: ‘This driver showed a total disregard to other road users and members of the public, his selfish actions could have had far more serious consequences.
+PC Daniel Goodman said: “This driver showed total disregard for other road users and the public.
+His selfish actions could have had far more serious consequences.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.